carteras/carteras/README.md

 💬 Ask me about

-- Teaching and Learning
+- How nerds learn
-- Becoming a nerd
+- How schools can improve decision making with data

 📫 How to reach me: